 - Minimize carryover vacation time

 A widely distributed and rigorously followed Whistleblower Policy that indicates a procedure for reporting concerns of fraud without fear of retaliation is an essential tool in fraud detection.
 According to the Association of Certified Fraud Examiners (ACFE), Report to the Nations on Occupational Fraud and Abuse, tips are consistently and by far the most common fraud detection method.
 Over 40 percent of all cases were detected by a tip — more than twice the rate of any other detection method.
-Employees accounted for nearly half of all tips that led to the discovery of fraud.
-Organizations with fraud reporting hotlines are much more likely to catch fraud by a tip.
-These organizations also experienced frauds that were 41 percent less costly, and they detected frauds 50 percent more quickly.
+Employees accounted for over half of all tips that led to the discovery of fraud.
+Organizations with fraud reporting hotlines are more likely to catch fraud by a tip.
+These organizations also experienced frauds that were 50 percent less costly.

 Although no system of internal control can provide absolute protection against fraud, you can implement a system that reduces the opportunity to commit fraud and encourages employees to do the right thing by reporting suspicious activity.

 The AICPA Not-for-Profit Section offers a number of resources to assist NFPs with fraud prevention, ethics programs and internal controls.

 Segregation of Duties Reference Charts for Small NFPs

 Organizations with 3 employees (PDF)